-Thinking about switching your major within the Department of Hospitality, Event & Tourism Management (e.g., from M.S. in Hospitality Management to M.S. in Hospitality & Tourism Data Analytics)?
+Thinking about switching your major from M.S. in Hospitality Management to M.S. in Hospitality & Tourism Data Analytics?

-- Students must be in good academic standing (3.0 GPA or better) to request for major change. - Consult the current issue of the UNT Graduate Catalog concerning deadlines for changing majors. - Change of Major now requires a NEW application via the UNT GradCAS (Centralized Application System).
-Read TGS "How to apply" for detailed instructions.
-A \$75 application fee will be required. - Change of Major requests go through the same admission process as new applications. - You will be asked to submit supporting documents (e.g., resume, SOP) via the UNT GradCAS (Centralized Application System).
+- Students must be in good academic standing (3.0 GPA or better) to submit a change of major request. - Consult the current issue of the UNT Graduate Catalog concerning deadlines for changing majors. - Contact the Graduate Dean's Office, Eagle Student Services Center, Room 354. - Complete the online form https://tgs.unt.edu/webform/change-major to submit your application to the new major. - The Change of Major request goes through the same admission process as new applications. - You will be asked to submit supporting documents (e.g., resume, SOP) via MyUNT to-do list.